Bobby Ryan finds redemption in Senators' run

 It's just about impossible, especially on Mother's Day, to get through that piece without being crushed by emotion as Ryan says goodbye to his mom at the end.

-He started the season carrying that the weight of losing her.
+He started the season carrying the weight of losing her.
 And he had to learn a new system focused on defense after having built a career predicated on offense.

 "Bobby had a tough year also on a personal level," Boucher pointed out following the Senators' Game 1 win over the Penguins.
 "Some years are tougher than others in that respect.
 So he had a lot of things to manage."